ahsana049/ahsana049/README.md

-Great, thanks for providing all the details!
-Here’s a customized README file for your GitHub profile repository:

----

 # Welcome to Ahsan Mehmood Awan's GitHub Profile!

 Hello! 👋 I’m **Ahsan Mehmood Awan**, a **Computer Engineer** who recently completed my degree in August 2024.
 I have a keen interest in **Data Analytics**, **Artificial Intelligence (AI)**, **Machine Learning**, and **Programming**.